(Includes extracts courtesy of A.N.T.A. publications - Ranger Hope © 2017)

 Bow Shackle - Used when more than one attachment is to be made to the body.

 Other types of shackles are usually named in relation to the pin type.

 Hooks are used to attach the load.
 Because of its open construction, the hook is usually the weakest part of the lifting rig.
 New hooks are stamped with their S.W.L.
-Parts of the hook are shown in Fig 6.61.
+Parts of the hook are shown below.

 1. Hooks should be free to rotate under all conditions of loading.
 Swivels should be inserted wherever a twist is possible.

 2. If the hook throat opening has stretched more than 5% it must not be used.

 3. Damaged, distorted or bent hooks must not be used.

 4. The throat opening must be large enough to fit the largest rope, ring or shackle to go on it.

 5. Do not overcrowd the hook.
 Use a bow shackle or ring.

 Slings and Strops